kacheryhub/kachery-doc/doc/security.md

 ## Channel owner stored credentials

 kacheryhub manages access to the various resources owned by the channel
-owner: specifically, the cloud storage cache and the Ably pub-sub channels.
+owner: specifically, the cloud storage cache and the Ably pub-sub bands.
 In order to provide nodes with access, kacheryhub needs to store these credentials and provide limited-access tokens upon appropriately validated request.